 Personality traits like conscientiousness and extraversion impact customer service performance.
 Conscientiousness individuals are organized, dependable, responsible and hardworking.
 They’ll usually do what is expected of them.

 Extraverted people are sociable, talkative and active.
-These individuals usually show high-energy when they interact with others (customers).
+These individuals usually show high-energy when they interact with others (customers) and are better at making people feel at home.

 Organizational factors that influence customer service performance

-There are also factors on an organizational level that influence how customers feel about the service level, as demonstrated by Ployhart, Iddekinge & Mackenzie (2011).
+There are also factors on an organizational level that influence how customers feel about the service level.
+This is demonstrated by Ployhart, Iddekinge & Mackenzie (2011).

 The easiest way for a company to improve customer service performance is by providing a “climate for service”.